reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 Commenting out text
 -------------------

-If notes need to be made within rst, use a blank line above and a ".. " to comment out text.
+If notes need to be made within RST, use a blank line above and a ".. " to comment out text.
 Example::